 Silverdale Enterprise Centre, Staffordshire

-Silverdale Enterprise Centre consists of twelve 40ft self-contained shipping containers.
+Silverdale Enterprise Centre consists of twelve 40ft self-contained units.
 These units have been converted and offer office and workshop space for start-ups and small businesses.
 The centre also has a shared 30ft welfare/toilet block to create a practical extension for the existing site.

 Installed in Shoreditch by Roger Wade in 2011, BoxPark was the first UK container retail park.
-The business now consists of three container parks in central London locations.
+The business now consists of two additional parks in central London locations.
 The award-winning retail park provides visitors with a range of well-known brands, independent shops and convenient street food outlets.

-Stack is a vibrant container park full of street food vendors, bars and local businesses.
-It has been recently granted an extended license, meaning it will stay on its current site until at least 2014.
+Stack is a vibrant park full of street food vendors, bars and local businesses.
+It has been recently granted an extended license, meaning it will stay on its current site until at least 2024.
 Stack has also recently opened a sister site in Seaburn.

-Manchester’s Hatch consists of a central courtyard surrounded by a mix of independent retailers, breweries, and restaurants all housed in repurposed shipping containers.
+Manchester’s Hatch consists of a central courtyard surrounded by a mix of independent retailers, breweries, and restaurants all housed in repurposed units.
 Hatch also hosts a variety of events and live music acts.

-Spark is home to a variety of vendors, including food, drink, shops, a community theatre, event space, and art exhibitions all operating from shipping containers.
+Spark is home to a variety of vendors, including food, drink, shops, a community theatre, event space, and art exhibitions.
 It’s a unique space that has been created and looked after by the community.

 Cargo in Bristol is a container park made up from a host of independent eateries and shops.
 Cargo forms part of the larger harbour side community of Wapping Wharf, and attracts many visitors.

-If you’re interested in setting up your own container retail park, get in touch with our conversions team today and we can advise on the best containers for your project.
+If you’re interested in setting up your own retail park, get in touch with our conversions team today and we can advise on the best solutions for your project.